yp-edu/yp-edu.github.io/pages/_stories/my-approach-to-ai-safety.md

 In the long term, I am creating a PhD project with a focus on safety.
 I cannot say much for now, but it should involve multi-agent systems' safety through interpretability.
 Meanwhile, I refused an industry PhD as I was worried I would be too constrained to explore the topics I wanted.
 This watershed opportunity might also be the occasion for me to start a podcast as a logical extension of this blog.

 Regarding my involvement in the AIS sphere, I am planning to be a mentor in future iterations of AIS programs.
-I keep an eye on Cherry, AIS Camps, and SPAR should they support the technical interpretability agenda.
+I keep an eye on [CERI](https://www.camxrisk.org/), [AIS Camp](https://aisafety.camp/), and [SPAR](https://berkeleyaisafety.com/spar) should they support the technical interpretability agenda.